ItsYeWolfie/javascript-concepts/README.md

 ![The processes behind JIT in Javascript](https://i.imgur.com/z7CTSTL.png)

-The code first is parsed into AST (abstract syntax tree) - it splits up each line of code into pieces that are meaningful to the language - like const/function keywords, and saves all of those pieces into the tree in a structured way, while checking for syntax errors at the same time.
+The code first is parsed into AST (abstract syntax tree) - it splits up each line of code into pieces that are meaningful to the language - like const/function keywords, and saves all of those pieces into the tree in a structured way while checking for syntax errors at the same time.

-Then comes compilation, it takes the generated AST and compiles it into machine code, then the machine code gets executed right away.
+Then comes compilation, which takes the generated AST and compiles it into machine code, then the machine code gets executed right away.
 It doesn't stop at that moment, javascript will execute a very unoptimized machine code at first, but during execution, the machine code is optimized and recompiled during the execution.

 ### WEB APIs